Anolla/reading-notes-301/class-04.md

 container {
   align-items: start | end | center | stretch;
 }
-Examples:

-### align-content
+## align-content
 Sometimes the total size of your grid might be less than the size of its grid container.
 This could happen if all of your grid items are sized with non-flexible units like px.
 In this case you can set the alignment of the grid within the grid container.
 This property aligns the grid along the block (column) axis (as opposed to justify-content which aligns the grid along the inline (row) axis).

-Values:
+- Values:

-start - aligns the grid to be flush with the start edge of the grid container end - aligns the grid to be flush with the end edge of the grid container center - aligns the grid in the center of the grid container stretch - resizes the grid items to allow the grid to fill the full height of the grid container space-around - places an even amount of space between each grid item, with half-sized spaces on the far ends space-between - places an even amount of space between each grid item, with no space at the far ends space-evenly - places an even amount of space between each grid item, including the far ends
+* start - aligns the grid to be flush with the start edge of the grid container
+* end - aligns the grid to be flush with the end edge of the grid container
+* center - aligns the grid in the center of the grid container
+* stretch - resizes the grid items to allow the grid to fill the full height of the grid container
+* space-around - places an even amount of space between each grid item, with half-sized spaces on the far ends
+* space-between - places an even amount of space between each grid item, with no space at the far ends
+* space-evenly - places an even amount of space between each grid item, including the far ends